SCP-079-devolved/SCP-079/README.md

 SCP-079 is a fully customizable bot created by [Apraxed](https://github.com/Apraxed) and [Carnoval15](https://github.com/Carnoval15), the bot is based off of SCP-079 created by [TuneCode](https://discord.gg/gQxnsdqScw) with the owner's consent to use the name and icon, all material in this bot is copyrighted under a `BSD 3-Clause License` listed under the name "Apraxed" for the owner of this bot, the website is under a `CreativeCommons Attribution-NonCommercial-NoDerivatives 4.0 International` license.

+Make a file in the directory called `ppsize.txt` or # out lines 99-102

 Now on to the bot itself

 ## Code: